One Pot Dinner: Mediterranean Chicken Pilaf

 In This Meal, Boneless, Skinless Chicken Breasts Work Best

-It starts butter and boneless, skinless chicken breasts, which admittedly aren’t my favorite cut.
+It starts butter and boneless, skinless chicken breasts.
 Chicken thighs have way more flavor, but need longer cooking.
 And this is a fast recipe.
-Here they work because they are quickly cooked in butter and there’s loads more flavor from all the add-ins.
+Here chicken breasts work because they are quickly cooked in butter and there’s loads more flavor from all the add-ins.
 That means the chicken stays juicy.
-The flavor builds upon the fond – have I used that term before?
-It’s the yummy brown stuff that forms on the bottom of the pan that equals loads of flavor.
+The flavor builds upon the fond – forms on the bottom of the pan that equals loads of flavor.

 One Pot Chicken Pilaf | DesignMom.com